ahillss/ReverseEngineeringNotes/README.md

 ### Stacks and Alignment

 Depending on the compiler options used when the binary was compiled, the stack might have to be aligned to a certain amount of bytes.
-Aligning it to 16 bytes is usually best, but you can figured it out by looking for any stack memory that was declared (as padding) and cleaned up without being used.
+Aligning it to 16 bytes is usually best, but you can figured it out by looking for padding, that is any stack memory that was declared and cleaned up without being used.

 Also a function call will push the return address onto the stack, you will need to remember to count that as well.